cedaro/better-internal-link-search/readme.txt

 Beyond those simple changes are more powerful features that can be customized for your particular site, including creating shortcuts and even searching external sites without leaving WordPress!

-= What's New? =

-= Instant Search =

-Instantly see search results for pages, posts, media items or other custom post types on their Manage Posts screens.
-As soon as you start typing in the search field, the table instantly updates with results for whichever post type you're viewing.
-Pressing enter or clicking the search button will continue to return posts using the default search algorithm (post titles and content).

 = Features =

 * Search by post or page title when adding links to the editor or adding pages to a nav menu.